Neel Shah: Early life and education

 Shah spent his childhood in Hyde Park, New York, and Holmdel Township, New Jersey, where he attended High Technology High School with his future wife Julie Shah, both graduating in 2000.
-He graduated from Brown University, for his bachelors and medical degrees, and Harvard University for his Master of Public Policy degree.
+He graduated from Brown University, for his bachelor's degree and medical degrees, and Harvard University for his Master of Public Policy degree.
 He completed his residency training at Brigham and Women's Hospital and Massachusetts General Hospital.
 As an undergraduate, his mentor was Nobel Prize winning physicist Leon Cooper, who he credits with teaching him to be an "audacious thinker" about complex systems.
 Following residency, he joined his mentor Atul Gawande as core faculty at Ariadne Labs, a joint center for health systems innovation between Brigham & Women's Hospital and the Harvard T.H.
 Chan School of Public Health.
 He is also an attending physician at Beth Israel Deaconess Medical Center.
 In 2016, he and his wife Julie were appointed as the Heads of House of the Sidney Pacific graduate community at the Massachusetts Institute of Technology.